robrogers3/laravel-jsonaware-exception-handler/README.md

 ### Client Side Usage with Ajax

 Here's where you want to take advantage of this.
-Take a look at this handling an ajax response error.

-Here's a general error handler for axios.
+Take a look at this handling of an ajax response error.

 ```javascript
 	handle (error) {